-- The items in this presentation are highlights of information posted on the Health and Safety section of the MCPS Athletics web page found at: . - Student-athletes and their parent/guardians are required to review some of that information as a condition of participation. - Students who cannot access the MCPS Athletics web page should see their coach or athletic coordinator for the information.
+- The items in this presentation are highlights of information posted on the Health and Safety section of the MCPS Athletics web page found at: www.montgomeryschoolsmd.org/departments/athletics. - Student-athletes and their parent/guardians are required to review some of that information as a condition of participation. - Students who cannot access the MCPS Athletics web page should see their coach or athletic director for the information.